sttp-book/sttp-book/chapters/pragmatic-testing/design-for-testability.md

 By devising interfaces that represent the abstract interaction that domains and infrastructure classes will have with each other, the developer ends up separating the concerns in a better way, reducing the coupling between both layers, and devising simpler flows of interactions between both layers.

-The dependency inversion principle (note the _inversion_ and not _injection_) helps us to formalize these concepts:
+The dependency inversion principle (note the _inversion_ and not _injection_) helps us to formalise these concepts:

 * High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g. interfaces).
 * Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.